Judas Iscariot Betrayed Jesus at the Last Supper — But Why?

 Judas betrayed Jesus in order to fulfill the Messianic prophecy in Zechariah 11:12-13.

-(Verses 31-32) At this time, Judas had left Jesus and the eleven disciples to do what had to be fulfilled.
-Christ had sequestered Himself and His disciples in a private upper room.
+(Verses 31-32) At this time, Judas Iscariot had left Jesus and the eleven disciples to do what had to be fulfilled.
+In addition, Christ had sequestered Himself and His disciples in a private upper room.

-The Upper Room Discourse occurs only a day or two before He delivers His Olivet Discourse on the Mt.
+The Upper Room Discourse occurs only a day or two before He reveals stunning imagery of the last days in His Olivet Discourse on the Mt.
 Of Olives.
-This teaching will be focused on the events that are to take place in the last days of this current age.
-Events that will be focused on the Jews during the time of the rapture and leading up to His Second Coming.
+These events will be focused on the Jews during the time of the rapture and leading up to His Second Coming.

-It’s likely the disciples see there world crumbling around them as more is revealed to them for which they don’t understand.
-Jesus reminds His disciples that God is Sovereign and all that He’s ordained to happen will happen.
+It’s likely the disciples see their world crumbling around them as more is revealed to them for which they don’t understand.
+Also, Jesus reminds His disciples that God is Sovereign.
+All that He’s ordained to happen will happen.

 God will glorify Himself through Jesus and Jesus will be glorified.
 Everything that’s happening and about to happen is under the full control of God.
 They need to just put their trust in Him.